Liuchen1997/RFAConv/README.md

 ```

 # Object Detection
--  yaml fiels
+-  (Config yaml fiels) The yaml files for all networks are already available in the repository
-The yaml files for all networks are already available in the repository
+-  (Registered components)

 ## Train